smix8/Godot_3D_Navigation_Jump_Links/README.md

 ## FAQ

-### I found a bug / want to propose a feature
-Always open to suggestions.
-Open an issue and/or reach out to me on a social channel.

 ### Can I change weight/timecost through script?
 Yes but it will not change pathfinding considerations of agents immediately and only the interaction jump will be affected.
 To update the entire pathfinding after changes run `build_navmesh_links()` on the `JumpLinkNavigation` manually.
 This will turn any agent `get_jumplink_path()` call to a default `get_simple_path()` until the jumplink mapping is rebuild so agents are meanwhile unable to jump.